digitalinteraction/ttrpg-2023/copy/rest.md

 ## Contact

-NortHFutures Co-Director: Abigail Durrant will be happy to address any queries about the hub and how to get involved: [abigail.durrant@newcastle.ac.uk](mailto:abigail.durrant@newcastle.ac.uk)
+**NortHFutures Co-Director** Abigail Durrant will be happy to address any queries about the hub and how to get involved: [abigail.durrant@newcastle.ac.uk](mailto:abigail.durrant@newcastle.ac.uk).